jfmeadow/RMarkdownDemo/RMarkdownDemo.md

 |as.numeric(z) |   1.9048|     0.2114|  9.0111|             0.0000|

 Plot the data showing error bars (or standard deviation bars in this example).

 * The `arrows` function is one of the easiest way to create error bars.
 * After the error bars are in place, plot the colored points on top.
+* Then show the semitransparent individual points to give a nice sense of the distribution.
+* Plot the modeled line.
+* Finally put a legend in the top corner.
+Legends can be tricky, and require lots of checking to make sure the points, labels, and colors are all perfectly lined up the way they should be.
+However, Edward Tufte might suggest that we cut the legend altogether and instead label the plot itself.
+So in that spirit add an axis that gives the same information.
+The legend is left for instructive purposes.

 ```r